huangfcn/dnnsimd/README.md

 	4, using __builtin_assume_aligned keyword on input buffers

 	Now most operations in the libary will unrolled into 1024 calculations or more in one function, the code generated is big and compiling time is long.
-I thought there may be some balance point to reduce compiling time with tolerable performance degration.
+Pre-compiled lib for linux and windows are also provided here.

 # Code generation